easystats/parameters/paper/paper.md

 # Licensing and Availability

-*parameters* is licensed under the GNU General Public License (v3.0), with all source code stored at GitHub (https://github.com/easystats/parameters), and with a corresponding issue tracker for bug reporting and feature enhancements.
+**parameters** is licensed under the GNU General Public License (v3.0), with all source code stored at GitHub (https://github.com/easystats/parameters), and with a corresponding issue tracker for bug reporting and feature enhancements.
 In the spirit of honest and open science, we encourage requests/tips for fixes, feature updates, as well as general questions and concerns via direct interaction with contributors and developers.

 # Acknowledgments

-*parameters* is part of the [*easystats*](https://github.com/easystats/easystats) ecosystem, a collaborative project created to facilitate the usage of R. Thus, we would like to thank the [members of easystats](https://github.com/orgs/easystats/people) as well as the users.
+**parameters** is part of the collaborative [*easystats*](https://github.com/easystats/easystats) ecosystem.
+Thus, we would like to thank the [members of easystats](https://github.com/orgs/easystats/people) as well as the users.

 # References